Toral subalgebra

 In mathematics, a toral subalgebra is a Lie subalgebra of a general linear Lie algebra all of whose elements are semisimple (or diagonalizable over an algebraically closed field).
-Equivalently, a Lie algebra is toral if it contains no nonzero nilpotent elements.
 Over an algebraically closed field, every toral Lie algebra is abelian; thus, its elements are simultaneously diagonalizable.

 In semisimple and reductive Lie algebras

 A subalgebra $\mathfrak h$ of a semisimple Lie algebra $\mathfrak g$ is called toral if the adjoint representation of $\mathfrak h$ on $\mathfrak g$, $\operatorname{ad}(\mathfrak h) \subset \mathfrak{gl}(\mathfrak g)$ is a toral subalgebra.
 A maximal toral Lie subalgebra of a finite-dimensional semisimple Lie algebra, or more generally of a finite-dimensional reductive Lie algebra, over an algebraically closed field of characteristic 0 is a Cartan subalgebra and vice versa.
 In particular, a maximal toral Lie subalgebra in this setting is self-normalizing, coincides with its centralizer, and the Killing form of $\mathfrak g$ restricted to $\mathfrak h$ is nondegenerate.

 For more general Lie algebras, a Cartan subalgebra may differ from a maximal toral subalgebra.

 In a finite-dimensional semisimple Lie algebra $\mathfrak g$ over an algebraically closed field of a characteristic zero, a toral subalgebra exists.
 In fact, if $\mathfrak g$ has only nilpotent elements, then it is nilpotent (Engel's theorem), but then its Killing form is identically zero, contradicting semisimplicity.
 Hence, $\mathfrak g$ must have a nonzero semisimple element, say x; the linear span of x is then a toral subalgebra.